Farm & Ranch Defender

 The Black and White Great Pyrenees is unlike any other Livestock Guardian I've had the pleasure of dwelling with.
 Even among Great Pyrenees, these lines are something to take note of.
 And to be quite honest I never cared much for the Great Pyrenees I had been around until I encountered these Color Bred Lines.

 My original aversion to the Pyr, I later discovered, was due to the lack of instinct I assumed the dog was supposed to have and of course none of the Pyrs I had encountered in the field really looked big enough to actually do what I understood the breed was developed to do.
 Never mind the fact you never actually train a pyr, they are much to clever for that.
-Rather your pyr will train you and I've discovered this is a fine arrangement so long as you try not to be to hard headed, you will get along just fine.
+Rather your pyr will train you and I've discovered this is a fine arrangement so long as you're not to hard headed, you'll get along just fine.

 I was at a Spring Festival in Missouri when I spied my first Giant Black Great Pyrenees.
 He was magnificent!
 I asked the couple what he was and was astonished when they said he was a purebred Pyr.
 I did not know they could be anything but white.
 He had been neutered and they did not know how to reach his breeder but he was the only black in the litter.
 I was in love and wanted to learn more.